 I believe that charging for ministry is built on our lack of faith in God to provide.
 (The other option is that we’re just plain greedy and we love money, but let’s assume the best and go with lack of faith).

 Keith Green was a famous Christian musician in the early 1980’s.
 He had already signed a deal with a recording company when he came to the realisation that God did not want him charging for his music because it was a ministry.
-(After all, if your ministry is by the Spirit of God, it’s hardly fair for you to get paid for it is it!).
-He tried to convince other musicians and Christian authors but with little success.
+(After all, if your ministry is done by the Spirit of God, it’s hardly fair for you to get paid for it is it!).
+He tried to convince other musicians and Christian authors, but with little success.
 His record company also wouldn’t let him out of his contract.
-So he declared that if you felt you couldn’t afford his music, all you had to do was write to him and he would send you one for free.
+So he declared that if you felt you couldn’t afford his music, all you had to do was write to him, and he would send you one for free.
 He paid the record company himself, and sent it out to those who asked, for free.
 Nice.

 In 2 Kings 5 we read how Namaan, a foreign military commander, came to Israel to see Elisha.
-Namaan was seeking healing from his leprosy from Yahweh, God of the Jews.
-After Elisha prayed Namaan washed in the Jordan and he was healed.
+Namaan was seeking healing for his leprosy from Yahweh, God of the Jews.
+After Elisha prayed, Namaan washed in the Jordan and he was healed.
 Namaan offered to pay, but Elisha refused to accept payment for ministry.
 His servant Gehazi was not so honourable.
 Gehazi chased after Namaan and told him that Elisha had changed his mind.
 When Elisha found out, he cursed Gehazi with the leprosy from which Namaan had been healed.

 God doesn’t need money from non-believers.
 And he certainly doesn’t want us charging fees for work that he has done through his Holy Spirit.
 Whether it’s healing, preaching, teaching, music or writing.
 If God does it then it should be free.